i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

         clientCookie_i
             32 bytes

+PSK client auth data
+    Present if flag bit 0 is set to 1 and flag bits 3-1 are set to 0.

+    authSalt
+        32 bytes

+    clients
+        2 bytes

+        Number of authClient entries to follow, 40 bytes each

+    authClient
+        Authorization data for a single client.
-        See below for per-client authorization algorithm.
+        See below for the per-client authorization algorithm.

+        clientID_i
+            8 bytes

+        clientCookie_i
+            32 bytes

 innerCiphertext
     Length implied by lenOuterCiphertext (whatever data remains)